What Science and Discoveries Has the Dawn Spacecraft Found on Dwarf Planet Ceres?

 Party On at Ceres

 July 1, 2016 was a big day for the future of Dawn.
 NASA scientists released their plans for the space probe, with the possible end for Dawn, as it finished its principle mission to Ceres the day before.
 Some were even talking about sending Dawn to asteroid 145 Adeona for a 2019 flyby.
 But it was decided that Ceres has so much more to offer and has many outstanding mysteries, and who can argue with that?
 So Dawn got its extension for a longer study of the dwarf planet, much in thanks to conservation efforts of saving fuel.
-The mission can possibly go up to March or April of 2017 (Boyle, Foust).
+The mission did last a long time, but finally ended on November 1, 2018 after Dawn ran out of fuel, thus ending one of the most fascinating missions in recent years (Boyle, Foust, Berger).

 American Geophysical Union.
 "Dawn Maps Ceres Craters Where Ice Can Accumulate."
 Astronomy.com.
 Kalmbach Publishing Co., 08 Jul.
 2016.
 Web.
 17 Oct.
 2016.